jcarlen/WineCatalogs/FineTuneTraining/FineTuneTraining.md

 ## Jane's Notes for Fine-Tune Training for Tesseract 4 (on OSX)

-Read this guide first: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00 I'm woirking off the most recent tesseract build, 4.0.0-rc1-15-ga862
+Read this guide first: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00

+I'm working off the most recent tesseract build, 4.0.0-rc1-15-ga862

 ### 1) When installing tesseract, be sure to do the steps to build and install the training tools.
 (It will prompt you after ./configure):